 Transfer of Credit for Rhetoric

-Transfer students who have been granted an Associate of Arts (A.A.) degree from an Iowa community college, Waldorf College in Iowa, or Black Hawk College in Illinois have satisfied the Rhetoric requirement.
+Transfer students who have been granted an Associate of Arts (AA) degree from an Iowa or Illinois community college or Waldorf College in Iowa have satisfied the Rhetoric requirement.

-Transfer credit for students without an A.A. degree is evaluated as follows:
+Transfer credit for students without an AA degree from an institution that has an articulation agreement with the University of Iowa is evaluated as follows:

 - transfer students who have completed composition I, composition II, and speech at another institution have satisfied the GE CLAS Core Rhetoric requirement of RHET:1030 Rhetoric;